-From the Distress call menu: Menu > DSC Calls > Distress calls
+From the Distress call menu: Menu > DSC Calls > Distress call

-- 1. Select a distress type from the list. - If your radio is receiving a valid GNSS (GPS) position then the distress type and coordinates are displayed on-screen, otherwise you will be prompted to enter your position coordinates. - 2.
-If prompted, enter your position coordinates and local time using the Rotary knob or Channel Up and Channel Down buttons on a Raymic handset to enter the relevant details. - 3.
+- 1. Select a distress type from the list. - If your radio is receiving a valid GNSS (GPS) position then the distress type and coordinates are displayed on-screen, otherwise you will be prompted to enter your position coordinates manually. - 2.
+If prompted, enter your position coordinates and local time using the Channel Up and Channel Down buttons to enter the relevant details. - 3.
 When complete press the OK button. - 4.
 Follow the steps for 'Making a Distress Call' to transmit the distress.

-Making a distress call
+Making a Distress call

-In an emergency you can use your unit to make an automatic DSC distress call.
-With the spring loaded cover open:
+In an emergency you can make an automatic DSC distress call.